I'm thrilled to have been awarded Plastic Free Champion status - and how appropriate during Plastic Free July!

 Surfers Against Sewage created the awards for businesses that remove the use of avoidable single use plastic, and drive the change that's needed to stem the tide of plastic at source: quite simply, if we don't use it, we remove the need for it to be made.

-Being an eco conscious business is at the heart of everything we do at College Green.
+Being an eco conscious business is at the heart of everything I do at College Green.

-We make our soaps and bath soaks using only natural ingredients and pure essential oils.
-Our candles are made using environmentally friendly soy wax and cotton and paper wicks.
-Even the water we use in our soaps is collected by hand from a natural spring!
-And of course, we are proudly palm oil free.
+I make soaps and bath soaks using only natural ingredients and pure essential oils.
+Candles are made using environmentally friendly soy wax and cotton and paper wicks.
+Even the water I use in soaps is collected by hand from a natural spring!
+And of course, everything is proudly palm oil free.

-Bath soaks are packed in recycled glass jars with metal lids, and our candles containers are made from recyclable tin (later updated to amber glass jars).
+Bath soaks are packed in recycled glass jars with metal lids, and candle containers are made from recyclable tin (later updated to amber glass jars).

-Soap dishes are made from either sustainable wood, which we source from an ethical supplier, or glass that's made by hand in Cornwall.
+Soap dishes are made from either sustainable wood, which are sourced from an ethical supplier, or glass that's made by hand in Cornwall.

-When you receive an order by post the packing material, and often the box will be recycled from those our ingredients arrive in (giving a second life to the small amount of plastic we receive) and we're heartened to have seen many businesses swap plastic to natural alternatives during the last few years.
+When you receive an order by post the packing material, and often the box will be recycled from those our ingredients arrive in (giving a second life to the small amount of plastic I receive) and I'm heartened to have seen many businesses swap plastic to natural alternatives during the last few years.

-But our plastic free quest doesn't stop there; we're always searching for more eco friendly ways of doing business and living a more modest, meaningful and greener life.
+But my plastic free quest doesn't stop there; I'm always searching for more eco friendly ways of doing business and living a more modest, meaningful and greener life.

-We'll be sharing recipes for making your own eco friendly cleaning and beauty products soon - follow us on Facebook, Instagram and Twitter - and sign up for our new monthly newsletter at the bottom of the page here.
+I'll be sharing recipes for making eco friendly cleaning and beauty products soon - follow on Facebook, Instagram and Twitter - and sign up for a new monthly newsletter at the bottom of the page here.

-Many thanks to Chloe Turner, the co-ordinator of Stroud District Action on Plastic for inviting us to apply for the award, then chasing the progress which, like many things, was delayed by more than a year due to the pandemic.
+Many thanks to Chloe Turner, the co-ordinator of Stroud District Action on Plastic for inviting College Green to apply for the award, then chasing the progress which, like many things, was delayed by more than a year due to the pandemic.